360-Degree Video Super Resolution and Quality Enhancement Challenge: Methods and Results: Conclusion

 \section{Conclusion}

 In this paper, we presented the 360-Degree Video Super-Resolution and Quality Enhancement Challenge, aimed at addressing the critical challenges associated with low-bitrate streaming of \acp{odv}.
 We provided a comprehensive overview of the proposed challenge framework, encompassing two tracks focused on enhancing \ac{odv} resolution by factors of 2$\times$ and 4$\times$.
 The participating teams submitted solutions that employed single-frame restoration approaches, effectively balancing quality improvement with runtime efficiency.
 To mitigate the complexity inherent in incorporating temporal aspects, most models utilized shallow architectures characterized by small convolutional filters and channel sizes.
 Additionally, the depth-to-space (pixel shuffle) operation was favored over transposed convolutions to reduce computational overhead during image upsampling.
 Our rigorous evaluation, conducted on the ODVista dataset, benchmarked these methods against a variety of established \ac{sr} techniques, encompassing both traditional interpolation methods and state-of-the-art \ac{ml}-based approaches.
 The results underscore the efficacy of the proposed methods in enhancing video quality while adhering to real-time processing constraints.
-This collective effort significantly advances the field of super-resolution for \ac{odv}, establishing new benchmarks and paving the way for future research endeavors.
+This collective effort significantly advances the field of super-resolution for \ac{odv}, establishing new benchmarks and paving the way for future research endeavors. {However, despite the encouraging results, the challenge and its evaluated methods are not without limitations.
+Most submitted solutions relied on single-frame architectures, which, while efficient, may underperform under complex motion or severe temporal distortions.
+Additionally, performance under extreme compression, such as ultra-low bitrates below 0.25 Mbps, remains a challenge and was not thoroughly explored in this edition.
+Future iterations may include more diverse artifacts, such as heavy compression, motion blur, or sensor noise, to better assess model robustness and generalization in real-world conditions.}